sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_3.rst

 The spreadsheet
 ---------------

 It is possible to simply begin typing values into the jamovi spreadsheet as you would in any other spreadsheet software.
 Alternatively, existing data sets can be opened in jamovi (see the section “Loading data in jamovi” further down on the page).

 In jamovi data is represented in a spreadsheet with each column representing a “variable” and each row representing a “case” or “participant”.

 Data Variables
 ~~~~~~~~~~~~~~

 The most commonly used variables in jamovi are ``Data`` variables, these
-variables simply contain data either loaded from a data file, or “typed in”
+variables simply contain data either loaded from a data file, or “typed in” by
-by the user. ``Data`` variables can be one of four measurement levels.
+the user. ``Data`` variables can be one of four measurement levels
-These levels are designated by the symbol in the header of the
+(:numref:`fig3-2`).
+These levels are designated by the symbol in the header of
-variable’s column:
+the variable’s column:

 - The ``ID`` variable type |ID| is unique to jamovi.
-It is intended for variables
+It is intended for
-  that contain identifiers that you would almost never want to analyse.
+  variables  that contain identifiers that you would almost never want to
+  analyse.
 For example, a persons name, or a participant ID.
 Specifying an ID
-  variable type can improve performance when interacting with very large
+  variable type can improve performance when interacting with very large data
-  data sets.
+  sets.

 - ``Nominal`` variables |nominal| are for categorical variables which are text
   labels, for example a column called ``gender`` with the values ``male`` and